About the programme

 Academic taster sessions will be led by Warwick Academic Staff or PhD Students.

-Academic sessions give students the exposure to a variety of new subject areas.
+Our campus days consist of a full and varied programme.
+The different academic sessions give students the exposure to a variety of new subject areas.
 The idea behind the programme is to fuel and nurture students interest in learning, to expand on their skills and for them to push themselves in a supportive environment.
+We will also include a non-academic team building activity at each on campus event and have University societies lead taster sessions where the young people get to try out something new, from dance, different sports and drama we aim to have a broad range of activities.

 - Raise their confidence and self-esteem